🧠 The 18 KB Engine That Reveals Correct Values Without Computation

 Not because it is “more precise.”

-But because it refuses to make a value visible until the underlying structure is complete and consistent.
+But because it does not make a value visible until the underlying structure is complete and consistent.

 This is not a faster calculator.

-This is a correctness layer that sits before computation reveals visibility.
+This is a structural correctness layer that governs value admissibility before representation-specific computation.

 structure_uniquely_resolves = complete AND consistent